viveapp/capacitor-plugin-freshchat/README.md

 - iOS:
-  When syncronised, open Pods on your App level, select FreshchatCapacitor on targets list, navigate to Build Phases, find *Link Binary With Libraries* section, and add FreshchatSDK.xcfrmework there;
+  Open XCode, open Pods on your App level, select FreshchatCapacitor on targets list, navigate to Build Phases, find *Link Binary With Libraries* section, and add FreshchatSDK.xcfrmework there;

 ## API